-Carib\$ will be rolled-out in phases, starting with a pilot between Barbados and Jamaica.
-These two countries were chosen based on their common regional integration goals, size of trade flows, and differences in their foreign exchange regimes, among other factors.
-The pilot will be limited to around 5-7 participating businesses in each jurisdiction and aims to reach around USD 500,000 through 500 transactions, all within the first six months.
+Carib\$ will be rolled-out in phases, starting with a pilot between Barbados, Trinidad and Tobago, and St. Vincent and the Grenadines.
+These three countries were chosen based on their common regional integration goals, size of trade flows, and differences in their foreign exchange regimes, among other factors.
+The proof of concept (POC) will be limited to 6 participating businesses in each jurisdiction and aims to facilitate transfers totaling up to \$10,000 USD in value all within a six weeks period.
 A phased approach will test the business sector's appetite for Carib\$ and provide valuable feedback.